markjprice/cs12dotnet8/docs/errata/improvements.md

 int        sum=    1     +2;int sum=1+2; // Two statements on one line.
 ```

-Since all four statements are all equivalent, they all have the same variable name, and therefore cannot be all declared in the same code file.
+Since all four statements are all equivalent, they all have the same variable name, and therefore cannot be all declared in the same code block.

 Unless a step-by-step instruction tells the reader to enter code, all code examples are written to be read and understood, not entered into a code editor.
 Code examples should be considered to be "snippets" that are not guaranteed to compile without changes or additional statements.